 from a circuit in a very cheap gas lighter;

 6. Has a carburettor consisting of a tank with simple arrangements for the air regulation and with what no problems occur with respect to choking, flooding the engine, rooting or wetting the spark plug;

 7. Have a childish simple external crank shaft without any accurate grinding work and with no need for a crank case;

 8. Can be made with standard lathing and milling work from also standard materials.

 As with all my little engines there are limitations of course: don't try to pull a cow out of a ditch and/or let them run constantly for a very long time.
 It are friendly little things that must be treated friendly, meant to run for 5 to 10 minutes max. which is more than enough for a successful demonstration according to my experience.

-The plans for this engine are available for everyone interested; click here.
+The plans for this Mk1 or Mk2 engines are available for everyone interested; click here for a request.

 Alternative for the glass cylinder

 If one cannot obtain this very special glass (not unlikely) and/or graphite one can make the cylinder from bronze and the piston from cast iron.
 Well made (fairly leak free and with low friction) the engine will run also.
 The only difference will be that the combustion fires will not be visible; pity of course, but the rest of the engine and the performance is the same.